 Barbara A. Sestak Scholarship, presented by Howard S. Wright

 This gift was created by Howard S. Wright with a matching fund contribution from the Maybelle Clark Macdonald Fund to attract and retain outstanding students to the School of Architecture.
-Honoring the life's work of former Dean and Architecture Professor Barbara Sestak, the scholarship seeks to support students form backgrounds traditionally underrepresented in higher education and the profession.
+Honoring the life's work of former Dean and Architecture Professor Barbara Sestak, the scholarship seeks to support students from backgrounds traditionally underrepresented in higher education and the profession.

 This annual scholarship is provided by a generous donation from Utrecht Art Supplies and supports a first year graduate applicant for use in his or her 2nd year of Master of Architecture degree program.
 The scholarship is based on financial need, GPA and best overall use of diverse media.

 Art History Endowed Prize in Honor of Jane Kristof